 Have cash on you: If such a crash were to occur, banks would be rendered useless for a period of time.
 In other words, say goodbye to checks and credit cards.
 Thus, having a significant amount of cash in small bills (people won't have change) would be wise.

 Invest in hard assets: We're talking gold and silver bullion and coins here.
 These will endure beyond the problem and can also be used under terrible circumstances if needed.

 Think about an alternate fuel source for heating and more.
 Do you have the kind of warm clothing you might need to survive?
-Do you have dry foods and other non-perishable food items that can last for a long period of time?
+Do you have dry foods and other emergency food items that can last for a long period of time?
 How about water supplies?

 Also, make sure that you have proper food storage bins, etc.